 Kamadhenu, the sacred cow which grants all wishes and desires, is an integral part of Hinduism.
 This divine cow, which lives in swargalok (heaven), emerged from the ocean of milk (kshira-sagar) at the time of samudra-manthan (the great churning of the ocean by the gods (suras) and demons (asuras).
 It was presented to the seven sages by the Gods, and in course of time came into the possession of Sage Vasishta.

 In Vedic description, Kamadhenu is a goddess manifesting as a divine cow who is considered to be the mother of all cows.
 Like her daughter Nandini, she could grant any wish for the true seeker.
 Kamadhenu provided Vasishta with his needs for the sacrifices.
-Kamadhenu (kama-dhenu, ‘wish-cow’), was a miraculous cow of plenty who could give her owner whatever he desired.
+Kamadhenu (kama-dhenu, ‘wish-cow’), was a miraculous cow of plenty who could give her owner whatever he desires.

 The celestial cow belonging to the sage Vasishtha, was produced by the gods at the churning of the cosmic ocean.
 She is supposed to grant all desires and hence is termed the cow of plenty.